About Almota Elevator Co.

 The Lewis and Clark expedition camped at the mouth of Almota Creek on October 11, 1805 (2).

-The Federal navigation system arrived in May 1970 with completion of the Lake Bryan impoundment of the Snake River, behind Little Goose Dam (3).
+The Federal navigation system arrived in May 1970 with completion of the Lake Bryan impoundment of the Snake River, above Little Goose Dam (3).

 Prior to 1970 the Company was licensed a corporation in the State of Washington in 1919.
 Initially it was a simple warehouse to store sacked wheat which could be shipped by steamboat on the Snake River during high water periods.
 The village of Almota along the Snake River 40 miles from Lewiston, Idaho and near the mouth of Almota Creek; was a major territorial shipping point for goods of all kinds, prior to the arrival of railroads to Colfax and the surrounding area.
 The Company also shipped wheat by box and bulk rail car on the Oregon Washington & Idaho RR for many years after its arrival early in the twentieth century.